Active Transportation Fund: Frequently Asked Questions

 Municipal applicants do not require a municipal Council endorsement, resolution or other form of attestation at the time of application.

-Should the application be approved, such an attestation may be required as a condition of the funding agreement.
+Should the project funding be approved, such an attestation may be required as a condition of the funding agreement.

-16. Is it possible to use other sources of funds for the project?
+14. Is it possible to use other sources of funds for a project?

-Maximum federal contributions and total Canadian Government stacking limits are available in Section 6.1 of the Applicant Guide.
+Maximum federal contributions and total Canadian Government stacking limits are available in the Applicant Guides.

-Successful applicants will be notified by letter of the project approval.
-When a project is approved, officials from Infrastructure Canada will contact successful recipients to begin the development of a grant agreement (planning project) or contribution agreement (capital project).
+Successful applicants will be notified by letter of the project funding approval.
+Once a project is approved, officials from Housing, Infrastructure and Communities Canada will contact successful recipients to begin the development of a funding agreement.
 Costs can only be disbursed if and when: project funding is approved, the agreement is signed, and conditions outlined in the agreement are met.
 The signed agreement will indicate the conditions under which payments will be made.

 Agreements will specify that any ineligible expenditures or any unspent funds remaining at the end of the funding agreement will be returned to the Government of Canada.
 Minimum holdback provisions will be based on risk assessment.